cpldcpu/MisguidedAttention/eval/harness/README.md

 ```
 ### Visualizing the data

 Use the [summary-script.py](summary-script.py) to create a PDF report or the[heatmap-script.py](heatmap-script.py) to create heatmaps of the evaluation results.
-Note thate the heatmap script will process all the `evaluation_summary` files in the given folder.
+Note that the heatmap script will process all the `evaluation_summary` files in the given folder.
 Refer to the help function for details.

+In addition to a .png file with the heatmap, the heatmap script will also generated a .txt file with average scores.
+This .txt file is used by the [plot_barchart.py](plot_barchart.py) script to create a bar chart summary.